-Here is a simple photo that, for me, offers a more enduring perspective on what Thanksgiving Day can be.
+Here is a simple treasured family photo that shapes my perspective on what Thanksgiving Day can be.

 Fourteen years after this photo was taken, when my Mom would be nineteen, her Dad would die of a heart attack at age 53.
 By then, the family farm would have 3 mortgages on it.
 My Grandmother would have to sell the farm, and move down to Randolph, Maine where she’d support herself teaching in the local middle school.